oren-z0/http2nostr/README.md

   --timeout <timeout>              Timeout in milliseconds (default: 300000) --destination <destination>      All requests will be sent to this destination npub/nprofile.
 If not defined, the requests will be sent according to the
                                    X-Nostr-Destination header (and the header is removed).
-  --exit-on-file-change            Exit when the files in --relays-file or --nsec-file change by an external process.
-Useful to reboot the server when those configuration
+  --max-cached-relays <number>     When the x-nostr-destination is an NIP-19 nprofile, the server will attempt to connect to the relay hints in the nprofile, and will keep
-                                   change (don't forget to start the process again after it dies, using docker-compose configuration or some other way).
+                                   connections to these relays up to this limit. (default: 10) --exit-on-file-change            Exit when the files in --relays-file or --nsec-file change by an external process.
+Useful to reboot the server when those configuration change (don't forget to start the process again after it dies, using docker-compose configuration or some other way).
   -v, --verbose                    Verbose logs